-In this section proposers need to list their involvement in FIRE-projects, both as partner or as proposer in Open Calls from FIRE-projects.
+In this section proposers need to list their involvement in FIRE-projects, either as partner or as proposer in Open Calls organized by FIRE-projects.

 Proposals originating from new players in the FIRE community will be positively discriminated and will receive a higher score.